-Attention deficit hyperactivity disorder (ADHD) occurs in at least 25% of people with borderline disorder; 5 times more often than it does in the general population.
+Attention deficit hyperactivity disorder (ADHD) occurs in approximately 25% of people with borderline disorder; at least 5 times more often than it does in the general population.
 The symptoms of ADHD include decreased attention and concentration, easy distractibility, difficulty in the completion of tasks, and poor management of time and the space area that you use.
 These symptoms of ADHD result in significantly impaired school, work and social performance, and are described in detail below.

 Identifying the symptoms of ADHD in patients with Borderline Disorder is critical for their treatment plan.